Shuai-Xie/shuai-xie.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: 'Large Language Model Inference System'
       text: |-
         I'm an algorithm and system engineer in the Omninfer team at JD Explore Academy.
-I blog about practical large language model inference technologies, including Post-Training Quantization, Speculative Decoding and Prefill-Decode Disaggregation.

-        I apply a range of qualitative and quantitative methods to comprehensively accelerate the inference speed and cut off the cost of large language models.
+We apply a range of qualitative and quantitative methods to comprehensively accelerate the inference speed and cut off the cost of large language models, including Post-Training Quantization, Speculative Decoding and Prefill-Decode Disaggregation.

         Please reach out to collaborate 😃
     design: